 What is it?

-The CSPP is an important tool to improve the safety and security by certifying individuals and/or businesses providing specific services at Los Angeles International Airport (LAX).
-The goal of the CSPP is to increase customer service quality, improve vehicle and equipment safety, facilities use and employee training.
+The CSPP and CSPLA were developed to advance airport safety and security by certifying individuals and/or businesses providing specific services at Los Angeles International Airport (LAX).
+The goal of the CSPP is to increase customer service quality, improve vehicle and equipment safety, optimize facilities use and enhance employee training at LAX.

 What are the key requirements for a CSPLA?